Cricket Proposed For Inclusion In 2028 Los Angeles Olympics

-The organisers of the 2028 Los Angeles Olympics on Monday formally recommended that cricket be included in its program.
+Los Angeles: Cricket could feature in the Olympics for the first time since 1900 after organisers of the 2028 Los Angeles Games on Monday recommended its inclusion.

-In a statement, LA28 listed the Twenty20 version of cricket as one of the proposed 'new' sports alongside baseball/softball, flag football, lacrosse and squash.
+In a statement, LA28 listed the Twenty20 version of cricket as one of the proposed 'new' sports alongside baseball/softball, flag football -- a non-contact version of American football -- lacrosse and squash.

-There is no room though for breaking, which will make its Olympic debut at the 2024 Paris Games.
+There is no room though for breakdancing, which will make its Olympic debut at the 2024 Paris Games.

 The choice of the sports still needs approval from the International Olympic Committee (IOC).

-If cricket makes the cut, it would be the first time it has featured since 1900, when a team from Britain beat a side representing France in Paris.
+Cricket last featured at the 1900 Paris Olympics, when a team from Britain beat a side representing France.

-The final choice of which sports are retained for LA28 will be voted on at the IOC Session next Monday in Mumbai.
+The final choice of which sports are retained for 2028 will be voted on at the IOC Session next Monday in Mumbai, one of the hotbeds of the sport, as India hosts the men's 50-over Cricket World Cup.

 The International Cricket Council welcomed the decision to propose cricket.